Skip to content

 chris boyer consulting website

 Chris Boyer runs a minimalist website with parallax inclusions to make it more sparkling.
-Another attribute we also dig on this service site is the use of white background across all page’s parts, including the header and the footer.
+Another attribute we like on this service site is the use of a white background across all pages, including the header and footer.

-Furthermore, the latter two are basic, featuring the necessary quick links and social buttons, maintaining flawless flow.
+Furthermore, the latter two are basic, featuring quick links and social buttons, maintaining flawless flow.

 Note: One unofficial rule helps you when you don’t know how to approach your site’s design: Keep it simple and minimal.
-(Don’t forget to check these top-notch simple websites for more design ideas.)
+(For more design ideas, check out these top-notch simple websites.)

 Built with: Squarespace